 Abstract.
-We introduce a low-complexity, low-cost, yet sufficiently accurate automatic tune and match system for NMR and MRI applications.
-The ArduiTaM builds upon an Arduino Uno embedded system that drives a commercial frequency synthesiser chip to perform a frequency sweep around the Larmor frequency.
-The generated low-power signal is fed to the NMR coil, after which the reflected waves are detected using a directional coupler and amplified.
+We introduce a low complexity, low cost, yet sufficiently accurate automatic tune and match system for NMR and MRI applications.
+The ArduiTaM builds upon an Arduino Uno embedded system that drives a commercial frequency synthesizer chip to perform a frequency sweep around the Larmor frequency.
+The generated low power signal is fed to the NMR coil, after which the reflected waves are detected using a directional coupler, and amplified.
 The signal shape is then extracted by means of an envelope detector and passed on to the Arduino, which performs a dip search while continuously generating actuator control patterns to adjust the tune and match capacitors.
 The process stops once the signal dip reaches the Larmor frequency.
-The ArduiTaM works readily with any spectrometer frequency in the range from 1 to 23 T. The speed of the ArduiTaM is mainly limited by the clock of the Arduino and the capacitor actuation mechanism.
-The Arduino can easily be replaced by a higher-speed microcontroller, and varactors can replace stepper-motor controlled variable capacitors.
-The ArduiTaM is easily duplicated.
+The ArduiTaM works readily with any spectrometer frequency in the range from 1 T to 23 T. The speed of ArduiTaM is mainly limited by the clock of the Arduino, and the capacitor actuation mechanism.
+The Arduino can easily be replaced by a higher speed micro controller, and varactors can replace stepper-motor controlled variable capacitors.
+The 10 ArduiTaM is made available in open source, so is easily duplicated.